The General Data Protection Regulation (GDPR) initiative has changed the way the world collects consumer data.

 This isn’t an attack on UK businesses by the European market.
 The UK Government is actively driving GDPR development and implementation, and the regulations will be applicable to us, Brexit or no Brexit.

-These new regulations will act a nudge for companies to move away from brokering in data and cold calling strangers.
+These new regulations act a push for companies to move away from brokering in data and cold calling strangers.
 Complying will improve your data quality and boost marketing performance.

 The UK has one of the biggest digital economies in Europe, so it’s important we share a level playing field with neighbours.
 GDPR is vital to creating harmonisation throughout the EU in a digital single market.

 GDPR is a great incentive for companies to improve performance and push up industry standards.
-Compliance could soon be a competitive value.
-It may pay to adopt a customer-first, responsible attitude.
+Compliance is now a competitive value, and it may pay to adopt a customer-first, responsible attitude.

 The concept of personal data has been expanded since 1998, and now includes all the ‘platform stuff’ which businesses collect online.
 Essentially, this gives citizens back control of their data.
 Fair enough, right?